A SwiftUI List and Navigation Tutorial

 When completed, the project will consist of a List view in which each row contains a cell displaying image and text information.
 Selecting a row within the list will navigate to a details screen containing more information about the selected item.
 In addition, the List view will include options to add and remove entries and to change the ordering of rows in the list.

-The project will also make extensive use of state properties and observable objects to keep the user interface synchronized with the data model.
+The project extensively uses state properties and observable objects to synchronize the user interface with the data model.

 Creating the ListNavDemo Project